CS-4388-5388-Fall-2025/Syllabus/README.md

 TA: Mahfujur Rahman<br>
-Office Hours: Monday and Tuesday, 12:00 - 2:00 PM on Zoom
+Office Hours: Monday and Tuesday, 12:00 - 1:00 PM, In person (Comal 309 J) and on Zoom

 ## Overview